superfly/corrosion/README.md

 # Corrosion
-Corrosion: Gossip-based service discovery (and more) for large distributed systems, written in Rust.
+Gossip-based service discovery (and more) for large distributed systems.

 ## Why we built Corrosion